junoxlabs/wagtail-starter-kit/README.md

 ### JavaScript

-- HTMX for dynamic interactions without writing JavaScript
-- Stimulus for more complex behaviors when needed
+- Turbo 8 & Stimulus 3 for for dynamic interactions and complex behaviors when needed

 ### Asset Pipeline

-- Webpack for bundling and optimization
+- Vite for bundling and optimization
 - Bun for fast JavaScript package management
 - Development and production build configurations

 ## Performance Features

-- Redis caching with wagtail-cache
+- Sqlite caching with wagtail-cache
 - Frontend cache invalidation
 - Template fragment caching
 - Image optimization with Wagtail's image tag